Known issues on Internet Explorer and Microsoft Edge browsers (MSAL.js)

 cacheLocationconfig parameter while initializing MSAL.

-Note, this will not solve the issue for InPrivate browsing since both session and local storage are cleared.
+Note, these workarounds won't solve the issue for InPrivate browsing since both session and local storage are cleared.

 Issues due to popup blockers

 null handle for it.
-As a result, the library does not have a handle for the window and there is no way to close the pop-up window.
-The same issue does not happen in Chrome when it prompts you to allow pop-up windows because it does not automatically open a pop-up window.
+As a result, the library doesn't have a handle for the window and there's no way to close the pop-up window.
+The same issue doesn't happen in Chrome when it prompts you to allow pop-up windows because it doesn't automatically open a pop-up window.

 Learn more about Using MSAL.js in Internet Explorer.